Peggy Phelan

 Peggy Phelan (born April 23, 1959) is an American feminist scholar.
+She is the Ann O’Day Maples Professor of the Arts, Professor of Theater & Performance Studies, and Professor of English at Stanford University.

+Career

-She is one of the founders of Performance Studies International, the former chair of New York University's Department of Performance Studies from 1993 to 1996, Stanford's Theatre and Performance Studies Department (then called the Drama Department) from 2007 to 2011, and continues as the Ann O’Day Maples Professor of the Arts, Professor of Theater & Performance Studies and English, and the Denning Family Director of the Stanford Arts Institute.
+Phelan is a former president and treasurer of Performance Studies International; the former chair of New York University's Department of Performance Studies from 1993 to 1996 and of Stanford University's Drama Department; and the former Denning Family Director of the Stanford Arts Institute.
+She is currently the Ann O’Day Maples Professor of the Arts, Professor of Theater & Performance Studies, and Professor of English at Stanford University.

-Phelan's work is primarily concerned with the investigation of performance as a live event.
-She argued that the ephemerality of performance is crucial to its force.
+Phelan's research interests include American literature, British literature, and performance studies with a focus in poetry and drama.
+Her work is primarily concerned with the ephemerality of live performance.
 While most of her initial work was rooted in feminist post-structuralism and psychoanalysis, her more recent work is concerned with media, photography, and visual arts.
-She has written on the selfie, and on Reagan and Warhol.
-Her most widely recognized essay is "The Ontology of Performance," originally published in Unmarked: the politics of performance (1993).
+She has written on topics including the selfie, Ronald Reagan, and Andy Warhol.
+Her essay, "The Ontology of Performance," was originally published in her book Unmarked: The Politics of Performance (1993).